Malware: Real-time protection

 A specific component of anti-malware software, commonly referred to as an on-access or real-time scanner, hooks deep into the operating system's core or kernel and functions in a manner similar to how certain malware itself would attempt to operate, though with the user's informed permission for protecting the system.
-Any time the operating system accesses a file, the on-access scanner checks if the file infected or not.
+Any time the operating system accesses a file, the on-access scanner checks if the file is infected or not.
 Typically, when an infected file is found, execution is stopped and the file is quarantined to prevent further damage with the intention to prevent irreversible system damage.
 Most AVs allow users to override this behaviour.
 This can have a considerable performance impact on the operating system, though the degree of impact is dependent on how many pages it creates in virtual memory.

 Sandboxing

-Because many malware components are installed as a result of browser exploits or user error, using security software (some of which are anti-malware, though many are not) to "sandbox" browsers (essentially isolate the browser from the computer and hence any malware induced change) can also be effective in helping to restrict any damage done.
+Sandboxing is a security model that confines applications within a controlled environment, restricting their operations to authorized "safe" actions and isolating them from other applications on the host.
+It also limits access to system resources like memory and the file system to maintain isolation.

+Browser sandboxing is a security measure that isolates web browser processes and tabs from the operating system to prevent malicious code from exploiting vulnerabilities.

+It helps protect against malware, zero-day exploits, and unintentional data leaks by trapping potentially harmful code within the sandbox.

+It involves creating separate processes, limiting access to system resources, running web content in isolated processes, monitoring system calls, and memory constraints.

+Inter-process communication (IPC) is used for secure communication between processes.

+Escaping the sandbox involves targeting vulnerabilities in the sandbox mechanism or the operating system's sandboxing features.

+While sandboxing is not foolproof, it significantly reduces the attack surface of common threats.

+Keeping browsers and operating systems updated is crucial to mitigate vulnerabilities.